Selling Concert Tickets (1440 x 600 px)

 Read the Article

-It’s been a busy summer for concerts and sporting events.
-Maybe you snagged tickets to watch as Miami’s new hot Argentinian resident makes pink the new color of soccer or to see your favorite queen step into a world of renaissance or a different era – but you decided, after acquiring the tickets, that there was someone more eager for those tickets and willing to pay top dollar.
+Its shaping up to another blockbuster summer for concerts and sporting events.
+Maybe you scored tickets to see a pairing of two of hip hop and R&B’s biggest name, experience your favorite queen in a stadium show that blend country roots with pop royalty, or a landed tickets to the finals matchups heating up right now – but you decided, after acquiring the tickets, that there was someone more eager for those tickets and willing to pay top dollar.

 So, unless you are a seasoned scalper – reselling frequently – you may not have produced enough volume to receive a Form 1099-K from third party payment processors.
-However, even if you do not receive a 1099-K for tax year 2023, you should still report all your income from selling goods and services on your taxes.
+However, even if you do not receive a 1099-K, you should still report all your income from selling goods and services on your taxes.

 When it comes time to file your taxes and gather your tax documents, have the details of your sale handy.
 A 1099-K will likely include your gross total for the sale and may not include any fees you paid.
 Having receipts for those fees associated with the resell of your ticket will be helpful when filing your taxes — because you may be able to deduct those expenses from the total income you received, reducing the amount you are taxed on.